harmony-one/horizon/docs/DEVELOPER.md

 ## Smart Contracts

+For a detailed view of smart contracts and there relationships see [inheritance-graph](./inheritance-graph.png).
 Following is an overview of the contracts used in the bridge and which chain they should be deployed on. *Note: here we only focus on the contracts deployed the imported contracts are not covered*

 | Network  | Contract                  | Functionality                                           | Notes        |